yangle293/FDRnet/README.md

 ## Additional information

 ### Examples
+We provide three files in the `example` directory as an example.

 `python src/FDRnet_main.py -igi example/irefindex9_index_gene -iel example/irefindex9_edge_list -igl example/BRCA_fdr.txt -ofn example/test.csv -se PSMB3`

-We also provide a simple program to visualize the identified subnetwork:
+We also provide a simple program `plot_subnetworks.py` to visualize the identified subnetwork.
+The input is the three files in the `example` directory and the output file from above.
+For example, run the code below:

 `python src/plot_subnetworks.py -igi example/irefindex9_index_gene -iel example/irefindex9_edge_list -igl example/BRCA_fdr.txt -ofn example/test.csv`